-Criteria JORC Code Explanation Commentary Mining factors or assumptions Possibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
-The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc.), grade control and pre-production drilling.
+Criteria JORC Code Explanation Commentary Criteria assumptions Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
+The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc.) The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc.), grade control and pre-production drilling.
 The major assumptions made and Mineral Resource model used for pit and stope optimisation (if appropriate).
 The mining dilution factors used.
 Any minimum mining widths used.
 The manner in which Inferred Mineral Resources are utilised in mining studies and the sensitivity of the outcome to their inclusion.
-The infrastructure requirements of the selected mining methods.
-All Ore Reserve inventories are based upon detailed 3 dimensional designs to ensure practical mining conditions are met.
+The infrastructure requirements of the selected mining methods. conditions are met.
 Additionally all Ore Reserve inventories are above the mine specific COG(s) as well as containing only Measured and Indicated material.
 Depending upon the mining method - modifying factors are used to address hydrological, geotechnical, minimum width and blasting conditions.
-Open Pit Methodology Following consideration of the various modifying factors the following rules were applied to the reserve estimation process for the conversion of measured and indicated resource to reserve for suitable evaluation.
-The mining shape in the reserve estimation is generated by a wireframe (geology interpretation of the ore zone) which overlays the block model.
+Open Pit Methodology • Following consideration of the various modifying factors the following rules were applied to the reserve estimation process for the conversion of measured and indicated resource to reserve for suitable evaluation. • The mining shape in the reserve estimation is generated by a wireframe (geology interpretation of the ore zone) which overlays the block model.
 Where the wire frame cuts the primary block, sub blocks fill out the remaining space to the wire frame boundary (effectively the mining shape).
 It is reasonable to assume that the mining method can selectively mine to the wire frame boundary with the additional dilution provision stated below.
-Ore Reserves are based on Pit shape designs - with appropriate modifications to the original Whittle Shell outlines to ensure compliance with practical mining parameters.
-Geotechnical parameters aligned to the Open Pit Ore Reserves are either based on observed existing pit shape specifics or domain specific expectations / assumptions.
+Ore Reserves are based on Pit shape designs - with appropriate modifications to the original Whittle Shell outlines to ensure compliance with practical mining parameters. • Geotechnical parameters aligned to the Open Pit Ore Reserves are either based on observed existing pit shape specifics or domain specific expectations / assumptions.
 Various geotechnical reports and retrospective reconciliations were considered in the design parameters.
 A majority of the open pits have a final design wall angle of 39-46 degrees, which is seen as conservative.
 Dilution of the ore through the mining process has been accounted for within the Ore Reserve quoted inventory.
 Various dilution ratios are used to represent the style of mineralization.
-Where continuous, consistent ore boundaries and grade represent the mineralised system the following factors are applied: oxide 15%, transitional 17 Mining sequence is included in the mine scheduling process for determining the economic
+Where continuous, consistent ore boundaries and grade represent the mineralised system the following factors are applied: oxide 15%, transitional 17% and fresh 19%.
+In circumstances where the orebody is less homogenous above the COG then the following percentages are additional ore miner direction to excavation with the ore ex